sophiehart/sa-kws-docs/source/05-reference.rst

     // assuming that app is your express instance object app.use(kwsSdk.router);

-Get users map
+Get Users Map
 --------------

-This call allows to get the number of users aggregated by area (postal code related).
+This call allows you to get the number of users aggregated by area (postal code related).

 * Function: **app.user.getMap**